judewhe/wood-stonecutter-minecraft-mod/README.md

       -> 1 wood
       -> 1 stripped log
       -> 1 stripped wood

+Stripped logs and wood and normal wood can be turned back into logs at a 1:1 ratio.
+Bamboo also has all the mosaic variations.
+Nether bricks can also be turned directly into nether brick fences.

 Iron, copper ingots:
 1 ingot -> 3 bars
         -> 1 chain